-Primavera (spring) usually comes on March 21st, which is (spring) usually comes on March 21st, which is il primo giorno di primavera (the first day of spring).
+Primavera (spring) usually comes on March 21st, which is il primo giorno di primavera (the first day of spring).
 But actually, there’s something special that takes place just a few days before.
-On March 19th, we celebrate la festa di San Giuseppe (Saint Joseph’s day).
+On March 19th, we celebrate la festa di San Giuseppe (Saint Joseph’s Day).
 Quite a few towns in Italy celebrate Saint Joseph’s as their patron saint.

-But Saint Joseph’s Day is special for another reason as well: on such day, here in Italy we celebrate la festa del papà (father’s day).
+But Saint Joseph’s Day is special for another reason as well: on such day, we celebrate la festa del papà (Father’s Day).
 As everywhere else in the world, it is a day when i bambini festeggiano i papà (the kids celebrate their fathers) by giving them regali (presents) or some lavoretti (DIYs usually done in school).
 Well, even if we are not kids anymore, we all facciamo gli auguri (give wishes) to our fathers.

 Spring is actually a time for feasts and public holidays, here in Italy.